Esra Akcan

 Esra Akcan is a Turkish-American architect, academic and author.
-Currently, she is the Michael A. McCarthy Professor in the Department of Architecture and the director of European Studies at Einaudi Center for International Studies at Cornell University.
+Currently, she is the Michael A. McCarthy Professor in the Department of Architecture and the resident director of Institute for Comparative Modernities at Cornell University.

 Akcan’s research on modern and contemporary architecture and urbanism focuses on the intertwined histories of Europe and West Asia, and on understanding architecture’s role in global, social and environmental justice.
 Akcan has also authored over 150 research articles on critical and postcolonial theory, racism, immigration, architectural photography, translation, neoliberalism, and global history.

 Akcan has received numerous awards and fellowships including Carter Manny Award from Graham Foundation and the Berlin Prize from American Academy in Berlin.

 Education

 She completed her Bachelors and Master’s degree in architecture from the Middle East Technical University in Turkey.
 She then moved to USA and earned her M.Phil., Ph.D. and postdoctoral degrees from Columbia University in New York.